Mlkurta/ENCE_3100_Michael_Kurta/Lab8/readme.md

 OUT - The contents of accumulator A is stored to the output port.

-IN  - THe content of the input port is transferred to Accumulator A
+IN  - The content of the input port is transferred to Accumulator A

 LDA - (Load A) - The accumulator A is loaded with the value given as the parameter.